 - ¾ cup (80g) pecans or walnuts, roughly chopped, plus extra for topping

 - 1 tsp baking powder (no aluminium added)

 - 2 tsp ground cinnamon

 - ¼ tsp ground cardamom

-- 2 generous pinches Himalayan sea salt
+- 2 generous pinches fine sea salt

 - Preheat oven to 160*C and line a loaf tin with baking paper.
 My tin is approximately 29cm x 11cm.

-- *Overripe bananas contain excess fructose.
+- Overripe bananas do contain excess fructose.
 Half a medium ripe banana (approx. 56g) is considered safe in terms of fructose content.
 When this loaf is topped with the extra banana and divided into 12 slices, each slice coincidentally contains 56g of banana, and is thus considered low in fructose.
-If you’re highly sensitive to fructose, use 4 bananas (450g) instead and reduce the chia seeds to 4 tbs (40g).
+If you’re highly sensitive to fructose, use 4 bananas (450g) instead and reduce the chia seeds to 4 tbsp (40g).

 - The polyol content from the dried coconut is considered low if just one slice is consumed